Our economics and strategy team

 Contact us at email@example.com

-Michael Gordon - Acting Chief Economist
+Michael Gordon - Senior Economist

 Previously, Michael worked at the Reserve Bank of New Zealand as a senior analyst in the Financial Stability department.
-He graduated from the University of Waikato with a Masters in Management Studies.

 Satish Ranchhod - Senior Economist